primaryobjects/quantum/readme.md

 ### The Deutsch Jozsa Algorithm

 An example of the Deutsch Jozsa Algorithm.
-This algorithm demonstrates how a quantum computer substantially differs from a classical computer by solving a problem in 1 CPU cycle, that would take a classical computer much longer.
+This algorithm demonstrates how a quantum computer substantially differs from a classical computer by solving a problem in 1 cycle, that would take a classical computer much longer.

 ### Fly Unicorn